-We welcome as members and seek community with all people equally, regardless of beliefs, gender, race, nationality, orientation, or background.
-We become companions for our journeys in our Sunday service gatherings and in gathering for study, discussion, life sharing, social activities, and social justice.
+We welcome and seek a community with all people equally, regardless of beliefs, gender, race, nationality, orientation, politics, or background.
+We become companions for our journeys in our Sunday service gatherings and in gathering for study, discussion, life sharing, social activities, Children’s religious education, and social justice activities.

-- Acceptance of one another and encouragement of spiritual growth in our congregations,
+· Acceptance of one another and encouragement to spiritual growth.

-- The right of conscience and use of the democratic process in our congregations and in society at large,
+· The right of conscience and the use of the democratic process.

-- The goal of the world community with peace, liberty, and justice for all,
+· The goal of a world community with peace, liberty, and justice for all.